mickeys/lose-weight-keto/simplest-keto-how-to-start.md

 <a name="introduction"></a>
 ## keto, done as simply as possible

 Newcomers to keto are often frustrated by slow weight loss and confused by the flood of new information that comes along with a new way of eating.
-This is my experience; the simplest tough-love boot camp way of diving into keto, seeing the fastest weight loss, and gaining enough confidence to stick with keto long enough to absorb what's necessary for a sustainable lifelong maintenance phase.
+This is my experience; the simplest tough-love boot camp way of diving into keto, seeing the fastest weight loss and gaining enough confidence to stick with keto long enough to absorb what's necessary for a sustainable lifelong maintenance phase.

 <a name="who_am_i"></a>
 ## Who am I?

 I'm you.
 My day is spent in an office.
 I'm not thrilled by, nor do I have time for, sweaty daily exercise.
 Food; I love everything about it: cooking, eating, researching exotic recipes.
-Without counting calories I ate what I wanted.
+I ate what I wanted without counting calories.

 One day I woke up, rolled out of bed with a hurting back, made a grunty noise when I sat down, realized I couldn't see my toes, and was frustrated by how tired I was (and how many naps I craved or took).
 This weight had to come off!